google/jax-cfd/README.md

 Take a look at "demo" notebook in the "notebooks" directory for an example of how to use JAX-CFD for simulate a 2D turbulent flow.

-We are currently preparing more example notebooks, inculding:
+We are currently preparing more example notebooks, including:

 - Reusing our training data and/or evaluation setup (without running JAX-CFD)
 - Simulations using our pre-trained turbulence models.